shreevatsa/chaya/CHAYA_WORKFLOW.md

 # Chaya Document Processing Workflow

 ## Overview
-Chaya is a comprehensive document digitization pipeline that transforms PDFs into rich, structured digital documents.
-It uses a three-tab workflow (Mark, Edit, Read) where users progressively enhance documents while maintaining full bidirectional traceability between original and processed content.
+Chaya is a comprehensive document digitization application that transforms PDFs into rich, annotated digital documents.
+It features a unified interface with two-slot upload/download functionality and three-tab workflow (Mark, Edit, Read) for progressive document enhancement with full bidirectional traceability.

 ## Core Philosophy